corda/corda-docs/content/en/docs/corda-enterprise/4.6/metering-collector.md

 Corda Enterprise nodes record metering data regardless of whether the Metering Collection Tool is installed on the node.
 {{< /note >}}

-The [Metering client for the Metering Collection Tool](metering-rpc.md) can be used to collect metering data _remotely_ for one or more nodes.
+You can also collecting metering data for one or more nodes using the [Metering client](metering-rpc.md).

 ## Overview